YungTimAllen/XR-Lab-Node-Config-Generator/README.md

 Python frontend to a prewritten Jinja2 template.
 Creates a data-structure from Argparse'd values and feeds Jinja.

 Template is "INE-Like" whereby all core node interconnects are sub-interfaces named {lower}{higher} and addressed as 10.{lower}.{higher}.{self} (e.g. R2's link to R4: 10.2.4.2/24)

+The motivation and purpose of this template is to create a working underlay for SP topologies extremely quickly.
+This template also enables RSVP-TE fundamentals.
 ```
 usage: xr-lab-gen.py [-h] [--uplink UPLINK] node_num node_nei_str